 We expect children to move quietly around school at all times, showing care for others.
-Children should walk on the left of the stairs around school and hold the doors open for one another and for adults, always show kindness and demonstrate our school values.
+In the corridors and on the stairs, walk on the left and hold the doors open for one another and always show kindness and demonstrate our school values.